clover-eric/anx-calibre-manager/README.md

     - **Admin**: Full control over users, global settings, and all books.
     - **Maintainer**: Can edit all book metadata.
     - **User**: Can upload books, manage their own WebDAV library, MCP tokens, send books to Kindle, and **edit books they have uploaded**.
+- **Invite-Only Registration**: Admins can generate invite codes to control user registration.
+This feature is enabled by default to prevent unauthorized sign-ups.
 - **User-Editable Uploaded Books**: Regular users can now edit metadata for books they have uploaded.
 This functionality relies on a Calibre custom column named `#library` (type: `Text, with commas treated as separate tags`).
 When a user uploads a book, their username is automatically saved to this field.
 Users can then edit any book where they are listed as the owner in the `#library` field.
     - **Recommendation for Docker Users**: To enable this feature, please ensure you have a custom column in your Calibre library named `#library` (case-sensitive) with the type `Text, with commas treated as separate tags`.
 - **Easy Deployment**: Deployable as a single Docker container with built-in multi-language locale support.